GROUP TOUR OPTIONS

 Historical games are part of the tour for elementary students, time permitting.
 Small groups rotate stations so that the students can learn several games.

 The tours begin in a 1790's log cabin and take the students through the day in the life of a child in the early 1800's.
 We include chores, games, schooling, deeds, wills, and child and adult responsibilities for both slave families and planter families.
-Additionally, they view a brief video or power point with living history reenactments and/or early photos.
+Additionally, students view a brief video or power point with living history reenactments and/or early photos.

 Students participate while learning African rhythms and understand how those cultural songs merged with protestant hymns to give birth to American Gospel Music.
 They learn the hidden meanings within the lyrics and the importance that music played in the work structure and social lives of the people on plantations.